CWood-sdf/46F-Docs/docs/PVector/add_double_double_double.md

     layout: default
     grand_parent: Docs
 ---

 # PVector& add(double x, double y, double z = 0.0)

 This function adds the parameters to the x, y, and z components, respectively.
 This is pretty simple, it is just vector addition.
 I would recommend against using this function in favor of the [operator+=](op_pleq_PVector) function.
 Stylistically however, I think it is disgusting to call an operator function on a pointer, thus this would be nice to use on a pointer.

 This function defaults the z value to 0.

 ## Parameters

 - `x` - The number to add to the vector's x component
 - `y` - The number to add to the vector's y component
 - `z` - The number to add to the vector's z component

+## Returns

+A reference to the vector

 ## Example

 ```cpp
 PVector v = PVector(1, 2);